-Here's How Long the iOS 12.4.5 Update Takes
+Here's How Long the iOS 12.4.6 Update Takes

 Apple

-The iOS 12.4.5 update is a tiny maintenance update, but it could still take awhile to download, and install, on your iPhone, iPad, or iPod touch.
+The iOS 12.4.6 update is a small maintenance update, but it could still take awhile to download, and install, on your iPhone, iPad, or iPod touch.

 |Task